 The WBS Element is used for billing purposes and distinguishes students as Federal or Duke work-study.
-Please note that the work-study WBS Element changes each fiscal year beginning July 1, and no student can have his or her earnings charged to the old work code after that date.
+Please note that the work-study WBS Element changes 3 times each fiscal year (summer 2, fall/spring, and summer 1) beginning July 1, and no student can have his or her earnings charged to the old work code after that date.

-Undergraduate Students will be mailed Work-Study Verification papers to their Duke email account prior to the start of classes.
-JobX will verify if a student has work study.
-The employer should print a copy of this verification for their records.
-Please do not assume a student has work-study.
-Always ask the student for his/her work-study papers.
+Undergraduate Students will be mailed financial aid package papers to their Duke email account prior to the start of classes (which will show if work study has been awarded).
+JobX will confirm/verify if a student has work study.
+The employer may print a copy of this verification for their records.
+Please do not assume a student has work-study because they may have had it in previous years.